-We live in a world where sustainability is vital and 3D printing can also help to reduce the amount of distance that a product will travel.
+We live in a world where sustainability is vital and a benefit of 3D printing is that it can also help to reduce the amount of distance that a product will travel.
 As 3D printers can create a product from start to finish, it enables designers to design the product in one country, email it to another country in preparation for production.
 There is no requirement to create prototypes that have to be moved around from factory to factory in order to complete the process.
 This makes 3D printing an industry that can be created around the world without leaving a footprint.
 Therefore, there is a reduction in shipping, air travel and road travel.
 It is also possible for spare parts to be produced on site and that can help to significantly reduce the carbon footprint.

-And as our industrial 3D printers are very light compared to other printers in the market, they can be easily moved around the factory.
+The 3D printers from Tractus3D come with many extra 3D printing advantages.
+As our industrial 3D printers are very light compared to other printers in the market, they can be easily moved around the factory.

 D4.
 Reduction in Storage Space

 Many industries require businesses to store the parts and products that they need or sell.
 This means that a significant amount of storage space is required to house goods that can sit on a shelf for months or even years.
-This kind of storage costs money but 3D printing can help businesses to cut their costs by reducing the amount of storage space they need.
+This kind of storage costs money but an advantage of 3D printing is that it can help businesses to cut their costs by reducing the amount of storage space they need.
 Traditional methods are time consuming which meant that is was cost efficient to produce goods in high volumes for storage.
 However, 3D printers remove this problem because it makes it possible for goods to be made as they are sold.
 This means that there will be no overproduction and reduced storage costs.

 D5.
 Using more efficient materials